apostrophecms/seo/README.md

 > ⚠️ Make sure that if you block all indexing during development, make sure to change the policy when you launch your final site.

 **Selective Mode Crawlers:**
-For fine-grained control, use Selective mode to choose specific AI crawlers:
+For fine-grained control, use Selective mode to choose specific AI crawlers.
+These crawlers currently indicate they honor robots.txt directives.
 - **GPTBot** (OpenAI ChatGPT training)
 - **ChatGPT-User** (OpenAI real-time browsing)
 - **Google-Extended** (Google AI training)